"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 TL;DR: Why Joe Biden is an Enneagram Type 2

-• Tragedy Transformed into Empathy: After losing his wife and daughter in 1972, then his son Beau in 2015, Biden channeled his grief into connecting with others facing loss—becoming America's "Mourner-in-Chief."
+- Tragedy Turned Into Empathy: After losing his wife and daughter in 1972, and then his son Beau in 2015, Biden built a public language of grief, becoming America's "mourner-in-chief."

-• The Helper's Legislation: His signature achievements—the Violence Against Women Act, Cancer Moonshot, Affordable Care Act support—all reflect the Type 2's drive to protect and care for the vulnerable.
+- The Helper's Legislation: The Violence Against Women Act, the Cancer Moonshot, and his Affordable Care Act push all carry the same Type 2 theme: protect people who cannot protect themselves.

 What is Joe Biden's Personality Type?